 Emily Bartlett — Editor-in-chief

-Emily Bartlett is a senior majoring in Creative Writing, Spanish, and Communication.
+Emily Bartlett is a senior majoring in Creative Writing, Spanish, and Communication Studies.
 This is her fourth year working on The Dulcimer, and she is excited to reprise her role as the club’s fearless leader.
 She plans to utilize her organizational and communication skills to make this year easy and fun for the staff who she is sure are going to create another amazing magazine.
 In her spare time, Emily enjoys doing Insanity workouts, sleeping, and writing poetry Tumblr would be proud of.

 Ivy Clarke — Social Media Manager